List of NCAA Division I institutions: Partial members

 These schools are not members of Division I, but rather are members of Division II or Division III that compete in one or more sports at the Division I level.
 In many cases, these institutions play in Division I because their divisions do not have championships for a particular sport.
-Five institutions, all Division II members, fielded teams in a Division I sport for the first time in the 2024–25 school year.
-LeMoyne–Owen and Rockhurst added men's volleyball; Menlo, Roosevelt, and Vanguard, which played that sport in the NAIA in 2023–24, aligned fully with the NCAA.
+The NCAA elevated women's wrestling to full championship status in 2025–26, initially as a "National Collegiate" sport with a single championship event open to all divisions.
+Of that sport's 124 total programs in 2026–27, only seven are Division I members; 44 are in Division II and 73 in Division III.
+Two institutions, both Division II members, fielded teams in a Division I sport other than women's wrestling for the first time in the 2026–27 school year.
+Mercy added men's volleyball, and Shawnee State, which played bowling in the NAIA in 2025–26, aligned fully with the NCAA.

+In 2027–28, separate divisional championships will be established for Division II bowling and Division III women's wrestling.